biocompute-objects/bco_editor/docs/centos.md

 	- `sudo usermod -aG nginx centos`

-2. grant access to assets and media.
+2. Grant access to assets and media.

 	- go to project folder: